9.6.2 The (Plot Details) Data Tab

 The Data tab is available when:

-- The source plot is a histogram or a column scatter plot.
+- The source plot is a histogram, a column scatter plot or a violin plot.

-Data tab for Box Chart or Column Scatter
+Data tab for Box Chart, Column Scatter or Violin Plot

 This group of settings is only available when the source plot is a box chart displaying the binned data or a column scatter plot.